BOTE Rover Aero Inflatable Micro Skiff

 It is priced above budget boards without the bundled fishing extras those include, so value scores mid-pack.
 A light, well-built, easy-paddling BOTE that fishes fine, but it lacks the fishing-specific rigging of BOTE's dedicated angling models.
 It scores 86 out of 100.

-At 20 lb it is a joy to carry and it paddles far easier than the big wide fishing barges, so I actually reach my spots faster.
+At 20 lb it is a joy to carry and it paddles far easier than the big wide fishing barges, so we actually reach our spots faster.
 It just is not rigged for fishing out of the box, so BOTE's dedicated angling boards suit hardcore fishing better.

 Read our full BOTE Breeze Aero 11'6 Inflatable SUP review →